Introduction

 - Safety boots

-Welding should always be done in a well ventilated area.
-A fire extinguisher must always be within reach.
+Welding should always be carried out in a well-ventilated area.
+A fire extinguisher should always be within reach.

-- Sealant, underbody protection, etc. should not be burned using an open flame.
+- Sealant, underbody protection, etc. should not be burned off using an open flame.
 This results in the release of toxic gases.
-When PVC is burned, for example, gases containing hydrochloric acid are released.
-For this reason, when grinding, welding or soldering, always use the correct suction.
+When burning, for example, PVC, gases containing hydrochloric acid are released.
+For this reason, when grinding, welding or soldering, always use a suitable exhaust.

-- Always ensure good ventilation when working with materials that contain solvents, use respiratory protection and suction equipment.
+- Always ensure good ventilation when working with materials containing solvents, use respiratory protection equipment and suction.

-- Ear protection should always be worn when cutting, grinding or straightening metal, as noise level can reach or even exceed 85 - 90 dB (A).
+- When cutting, grinding or straightening metal, ear protection should always be used as noise levels can reach or even exceed 85 - 90 dB (A).

-- Be careful not to look directly into any laser measurement systems, such as those used for floor measurements.
+- Be careful not to look directly into any laser measuring systems, such as those used to measure floors.

-- When removing elements from a car mounted on a lift, watch for changes in the position of its center of gravity.
-When placing the vehicle on a lift for the first time, please note that it may be necessary to secure it to prevent it from tipping over.
+- When removing items from a vehicle on a lift, be careful of changes in the vehicle's center of gravity.
+When placing the vehicle on a lift for the first time, be aware that it may need to be secured to prevent it from tipping over.

-- During straightening, chains and chain clamps should be secured using safety ropes.
+- During straightening, chains and chain clamps should be secured using safety cables.

 Visitor comments